 I started my blog almost 3 years ago without any blogging knowledge.
-I have no background in journalism or anything related, so I took the Travel Blog Success course to help improve my blog and and develop it in a way I could monetize it.
+I have no background in journalism or anything related, so I took the Superstar Blogging course to help improve my blog and develop it in a way I could monetize it.
 It is one of the best decisions I’ve taken regarding my blog.
 Through them, I got better connected with travel industry folks and got some good contacts for my trip.

 I recommend, if you’re really interested in starting a blog… to just do it!
 Start your blog, try to find a niche you’re either really interested in or good at.
 Usually, blogs that have a clear focus and a great personality are the ones that do the best.